How to never miss your medication: Medisafe App Review

 Privacy And Data Security

 While it is always difficult to verify, Medisafe advises that they are HIPAA-compliant, GDPR-compliant, ISO 27001 certified and utilize the highest-available 256-bit data encryption.
-Upholding these credentials as their standards means that they show a duty of care towards their users and the data that is entrusted to them.
+Upholding these credentials as their standards means they show a duty of care towards their users and the data entrusted to them.

-If you decide to download the app ensure you read the Medisafe App privacy policy and terms and conditions of use.
+If you decide to download the app, read the Medisafe App privacy policy and terms and conditions of use.
 If you are not happy don’t use the app.

 Web-Based Patient Portal